 Pirated Software in China

 For a long the computer manufacturing sector in China was known mainly for supplying cheap labor for computer parts and computer assembly and pirating profitable computer software.
-According to one report 98 percent of the software used in China is pirated, accounting for billion of dollars in losses to Chinese and foreign software developers every year.
-The latest video games and Microsoft software are widely available in pirated form.
+According to one report 98 percent of the software used in China in the 2000s was pirated, accounting for billions of dollars in losses to Chinese and foreign software developers every year.
+The latest video games and Microsoft software are still often widely available in pirated form.

-U.S. software companies, Microsoft, WordPerfect and Autodesk won a landmark victory in Chinese courts against a Chinese company---Juren Computer Company in Beijing---that was pirating the company's software.
+U.S. software companies, Microsoft, WordPerfect and Autodesk won a landmark victory in Chinese courts against a Chinese company — Juren Computer Company in Beijing — that was pirating the company's software.
 Juren was ordered to pay the equivalent of $53,600 damages and stop pirating software.
-The ruling should, many hoped would set a precedent allowing foreigner companies to punish other pirates and counterfeiters.
+The ruling many hoped would set a precedent allowing foreigner companies to punish other pirates and counterfeiters.
 It didn't much impact

 Sony released Playstation II much later in China than it did in other places partly over concerns about pirating.
 A report from an investigation by Sony released in 2004, revealed that at least 10 pirating operations in China were producing 50,000 Playsation consoles a year.
 In one case the consoles were assembled at prison.
 In some cases the factories were raided and their owners were fined but the factories quickly resumed operation.